Emma's Hip Labral Tear Story - choosing exercise over surgery for FAIMar 10, 2021

 I now laugh at all this but at the time it was all I had to feel 'safe'.

-I even wrote Maks the longest email after our first sessions explaining to him every bit of pain that I felt, with details of exact joints and tendons I thought were involved and what movements I felt were causing it.
+I even wrote Maks the longest email after starting the Happy Hips program explaining to him every bit of pain that I felt, with details of exact joints and tendons I thought were involved and what movements I felt were causing it.

 I was expecting Maks to analyze it all with me but instead he patiently explained about movement and the power of our intention and how focusing purely on the pain can often make it worse.